project-ocre/project-ocre.github.io/docs/architecture/containers/components/binary_objects/index.md

 nav_order: 2
 ---

-Atym containers can optionally include binary objects as part of the container image.
+Ocre containers can optionally include binary objects as part of the container image.
 These are additional resources that can be referenced by the WebAssembly module during execution.

 Common use cases for binary objects include: